notzree/notzree/README.md

 ## Hi, I'm Richard
 ***
 I'm a second year Systems Design Engineering student at the University of Waterloo.
 I'm interested in golang, distributed systems, and backend development.

-I'm currently a software engineer intern at Blendable, where I'm on the platforms team building backend insurance services.
+I'm also currently a software engineer intern at Blendable, where I'm on the platforms team building backend insurance services.
+Aside from work, I enjoy going to the gym, playing Pickleball, and backpacking

 ## 🔭 I’m currently working on ...
 ### side projects